This is the multi-page printable view of this section. Click here to print.

 You add breakpoints in the IDE to tell the debugger on which step(s) to pause execution.
 To set a breakpoint:

-1. Left click in the blank space to the left of the line number in the code editor.
+1. Set a breakpoint by left-clicking on the line number in the code editor.
 A red dot will appear to indicate the breakpoint.
 Set a breakpoint on line 3.

 • Click the breakpoint again to remove it.